stylekit/stylekit.github.io/_posts/2016-02-18-Cascading-Style-Sheets-System.md

     fill,font-color,line:blue; /*multiple properties with the same value)*/ }

-Note: the later value and the later style always take property
+Note: The later value and the later style always take property
 ```

 ## TextField and TextFormat